Two-dimensional ion trap lattice on a microchip: Methods

 \section{Methods}

+{\bf Wafer fabrication.} The SOI wafers are produced by Ultrasil Corporation who use room temperature fusion bonding to bond the oxide surfaces before the substrate is annealed at 980$^\circ$C. X-ray reflection studies of bonded SOI wafers show that even after annealing several monolayers of water molecules remain at the bond-interface in the structure of the SiO$_2$ \cite{01:Rieutord}.
+This results in the V-shaped undercut caused by the anisotropic preferential etch along this interface.

 {\bf Surface flashover measurements.} Surface flashover measurements were performed on test chips consisting of gold coated silicon islands surrounded by the exposed handle layer.
 The chips were glued, using conductive silver glue, onto a ceramic chip carrier and placed in high vacuum at a pressure of 6 $\times$ 10$^{-4}$ Pa.
 Radio-frequency voltage was applied by connecting a quarter-wave helical coil resonator to the vacuum feedthrough.
-This ensured $>$ 90 \% coupling between the rf amplifier and chip at a resonant frequency of 28.0 $\pm$ 0.5 MHz with Q = 210 $\pm$ 15.
+This ensured $>$ 90\% coupling between the rf amplifier and chip at a resonant frequency of 28.0 $\pm$ 0.5 MHz with $Q$ = 210 $\pm$ 15.
 The rf voltage was steadily increased while observing the sample.
 Upon breakdown the voltage was measured using a capacitively coupled probe.

-Radio-frequency flashover was observed to occur $\approx$ 20 \% lower than static flashover.
+Radio-frequency flashover was observed to occur $\approx$ 20\% lower than static flashover.
 The exact cause for this is not known, however it is likely a result of local heating on the chip and outgassing from the surface when the rf voltage is applied.
 To apply sufficient voltage to trigger flashover, up to 30 W of rf power was applied to the chip.
 This power would be predominately dissipated on chip, which has the largest impedance.
 This would result in significant heating of the chip and the release of gases previously adsorbed to the surface.

-{\bf Mounting of microchip inside the vacuum system and application of voltages.} The trap was mounted onto a ceramic chip carrier, with gold ribbon wire connecting the electrodes to the chip carrier bond pads.
+{\bf UHV microchip mounting and high voltage application.} The trap was mounted onto a ceramic chip carrier, with gold ribbon wire connecting the electrodes to the chip carrier bond pads.
+The chip capacitance was measured to be 19 $\pm$ 1 pF.
 The chip was mounted inside a UHV vacuum system at a pressure of 8.0$\times$10$^{-8}$ Pa.
 To ensure good rf grounding 820 pF capacitors were wire bonded to the static electrodes.
 The radio frequency voltage was applied via an external helical coil resonator with Q = 160 to provide voltage amplification and filtering of unwanted frequencies \cite{Sivernsb}.